One of my followers asked about how to build muscle fast at home using nothing but a barbell, adjustable dumbbells, plates, and a bench.

 From here, you’ll weigh in every week and see if you’re losing, maintaining, or gaining weight.

-If you aren’t gaining the weight you want, increase your calories by 10% and keep going.
+If you aren’t seeing the weight gain you want, increase your calories by 10% and keep going.

-Whenever you increase your calories, keep your protein the same and increase your carbs or fats to drive your surplus.
+Whenever you increase your calories, keep your protein the same and increase your carb and fat intake to drive your surplus.

 Hopefully, this makes sense but feel free to ask more follow-up questions!